 Winner of the 2015 RBC Tarragon Emerging Playwright Prize; Winner of 2012 Buddies in Bad Times Vanguard Award for Risk & Innovation.

-Huff has been developed, in part, through The Collaborations, an initiative of Canada’s National Arts Centre English Theatre.
+Huff was been developed, in part, through The Collaborations, an initiative of Canada’s National Arts Centre English Theatre.

-The development of Huff has also been supported by VideoCabaret.
+The development of Huff was also supported by VideoCabaret.

 Set & Costume Design by Jackie Chau